gryphonshafer/quizsage/docs/material_labels.md

 > Cor Club 100 +1

-This will add the following verse to each of the Corinthians “Club 100” verses
+This will add the following verse to each of the Corinthians “Club 100” verses.
+So for example, assume the Corinthians “Club 100” verses are as follows:

+> 1 Corinthians 1:10, 18, 25, 27-28; 2:2, 12, 14

+Then the prior addition example would result in the following description:

+> 1 Corinthians 1:10-11, 18-19, 25-29; 2:2-3, 12-15

 ### Blocks and Nesting